ZAF07/noak-queuing-system/README.md

 > 1. Add/remove doctors from the clinic
 > 2. List all the doctors in the clinic
 > 3. Get a patient's average waiting time to consultation

-**You will find the answers to the case study included in this README doc as well.(Scroll down to view)**

 To view the plain algorithm, checkout the **bonus branch**: `git checkout bonus`